Parking and Permits

 - Permit Status: Permit must be in Paid status.

 Approved status is NOT valid and Payment is required. - Vehicle Assignment: Vehicle must be assigned/registered to a Paid, Current Term (or Daily) permit.
+(Vehicles listed in your profile are not automatically assigned to your permit.)

 - License Plate Accuracy: License plate number must be entered correctly.